-But first, for the mains powered strip, we’ll have to drill an extra hole to fit the power cable.
+But first, we’ll have to drill an extra hole to fit the power cable for the mains-powered strip.
 We’ll drill the hole on the same side as our fan to keep all wires together.

 Clean the drill spots by removing any excess wood chips.
-Glue a piece of mosquito net on both sides, don’t forget to make a small incision in order to be able to put the cable through.
+Then, glue a mosquito net on both sides, don’t forget to make a small incision to put the cable through.

 Once the cable is through, we can connect it and install the LED strip.

-Now cut the strip to length on the indicated spots, but before doing so, disconnect it from the power supply.
+Now cut the strip to length on the indicated spots, but disconnect it from the power supply before doing so.

-Our LED strip has a little control unit as it can be operated via Wifi.
+Our LED strip has a little control unit that can be operated via Wifi.
 We will glue it to the outside of our box.

 This was the final step in finishing our biltong box.
-Now you can test it by preparing your own biltong, just get your favourite recipe or start experimenting.
+Now you can test it by preparing your biltong, getting your favorite recipe, or experimenting.
 You can watch our video to see how we prepared our first biltong batch in this new box.